Wildfire suppression: United States

-While wildfire suppression serves human safety and resource protection, the lack of natural fires can be the cause of ecosystem changes, as can the size of fires when they do occur.
-Fire ecology is accordingly not as simple as many might assume.
-Notably, across the global grassland and savanna ecosystems, fire suppression is frequently found to be a driver of woody encroachment.
+In the aftermath of the Great Fire of 1910, the U.S. Forest Service received considerable recognition for its firefighting efforts, including a doubling of its budget from Congress.
+The fire is often considered a significant impetus in the development of early wildfire prevention and suppression strategies.

 Organization

+Australia

+Notable fire services tasked with wildfire suppression include NPWS (National Parks and Wildlife Service, NSW), the New South Wales Rural Fire Service (NSWRFS), the South Australian Country Fire Service, the Western Australian Parks and Wildlife Service, the Victorian Department of Environment, Land, Water and Planning (DELWP), Country Fire Authority in Victoria, Rural Fire Service Queensland, Tasmania Fire Service, and several privately managed forestry services.
+The majority of wildland firefighters in Australia are volunteers.
+Currently NSWRFS maintains the largest wildfire management service in the world in membership and appliance strength.

+Canada

+Wildfires are managed by The Canadian Interagency Forest Fire Centre (CIFFC) which is a not-for-profit corporation owned and operated by the federal, provincial and territorial wildland fire management agencies to coordinate resource sharing, mutual aid, and information sharing.
+In addition, CIFFC also serves as a collective focus and facilitator of wildland fire cooperation and coordination nationally and internationally in long-range fire management planning, program delivery and human resource strategies.

+United States

-Across the United States, wildfire suppression is administered by land management agencies including the U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, National Park Service, the Bureau of Reclamation, the Army Corps of Engineers, and state departments of forestry.
+In the United States, wildfire suppression is administered by land management agencies including the U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, National Park Service, the Bureau of Reclamation, the Army Corps of Engineers, and state departments of forestry.
 All of these groups contribute to the National Wildfire Coordinating Group and the National Interagency Fire Center.

 The National Interagency Fire Center hosts the National Interagency Coordination Center (NICC).
 NICC's primary responsibility is positioning and managing national resources (i.e. Hotshot Crews, smokejumpers, air tankers, incident management teams, National Caterers, mobile shower units, and command repeaters).
 NICC also serves as clearing house for the dispatch ordering system.
 Reporting to NICC are 10 Geographic Area Coordination Centers (Alaska, Great Basin, Northern Rockies, Rocky Mountains, Southern California, Northern California, Eastern, Southern, Southwest and Northwest).
 Under each GACC are several dispatch zones.